Region management in Azure Stack

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Azure Stack has the concept of regions, which are logical entities comprised of the hardware resources that make up the Azure Stack infrastructure.
-Inside Region management, you can find all resources that are required to successfully operate the Azure Stack infrastructure lifecycle.
+Azure Stack uses the concept of regions, which are logical entities comprised of the hardware resources that make up the Azure Stack infrastructure.
+Inside Region management, you can find all resources that are required to successfully operate the Azure Stack infrastructure.

 One integrated system deployment (referred to as an Azure Stack cloud) makes up a single region.
 Each Azure Stack Development Kit has one region, named local.
 If you deploy a second Azure Stack integrated system, or you set up another instance of the development kit on separate hardware, this Azure Stack cloud is a different region.

 Azure Stack has a set of region management capabilities available in the Region management tile.
 This tile is available to an Azure Stack operator on the default dashboard in the administrator portal.
 Through this tile, you can monitor and update your Azure Stack region and its components, which are region-specific.

 If you click a region in the Region management tile, you can access the following information:

 The resource menu.
 Here, you can access specific infrastructure management areas, and view and manage user resources such as storage accounts and virtual networks.

 Alerts.
 This lists system-wide alerts and provides details on each of those alerts.